 Like the exterior, the cabin also features a dual-tone black and white treatment.

 Like the Duster and the Creta, the Captur is a five-seater and comes upholstered in dual-tone white and black faux leather.

 Duster-borrowed infotainment system features subtle updates in the Captur.
 The climate control unit is also identical but features a white LED surround illumination (both available in the Euro-spec model since 2013).

-‘Platine’ will be the range-topping model and comes with ‘Gold’ highlights to its interior.
+‘Platine’ is the range-topping model and comes with ‘Gold’ highlights to its interior.

-Passive keyless entry (Card key) with push-button engine start-stop.
+Passive keyless entry (Smart Card key) with push-button engine start-stop.

 Offers 392 litres of boot space, which is less than the Duster’s 475 litres, but more or less similar to the Creta’s 402 litres.